rynbrd/rigger/README.md

 Sources are configured in two ways: through the use of an optional sources.cfg file in the Rigger root directory and an optional configure file in source root directory.
 These are bash files and, if they exist, are sourced by the rigger script.
-See the [CoreOS source](rigger-coreos) for an example of this usage.
+See the [CoreOS source][rigger-coreos] for an example of this usage.

 License
 -------